-For your handy reference, this pdf map from the BC Government provides information about the sites & trails in the Stewart & Hyder area, including the Fish Creek bear viewing site and Salmon Glacier.
+This pdf map from the BC Government provides info about the sites & trails in the Stewart & Hyder area, including the Fish Creek bear viewing site and Salmon Glacier.

-The same Bear Glacier fifteen years later in July 2008
+Photo showing Bear Glacier shrunk fifteen years later in July 2008

 The mountains each side of the valley provide many views of glaciers, snow and rocks.